Embeddable Linux Kernel Subset: Version 0.5.0

-As of version 0.5.0 ELKS is a complete small-Linux system and a versatile tool for testing, diagnosing and running vintage PCs with limited resources.
-The improved portability demonstrated by the addition of new platforms, paves the way for increased development activity towards the next version.
+As of version 0.5.0, ELKS is a complete small-Linux system, usable for testing, diagnosing and running vintage PCs with limited resources.
+Its improved portability, demonstrated by the addition of new platforms, facilitates increased development activity towards the next version.

 Version 0.6.0

 Released on June 7, 2022, 0.6.0 defined a new level for ELKS, as indicated by the much shorter than usual release cycle.
 The speed at which the system evolves and improves, combined with its recently acquired reliability and usability created a demand for 'updated packaged releases' from new users.

 0.6.0 included lots of enhancements and optimizations on both system and application level.
 New additions included: